 All of the arguments for getting rid of the wiki could be addressed by some other means.
 But, IMO, it's not worth the time and energy to do so, especially when we have so many ideas for how to improve the rest of the site.
 So let's assume for the moment that we get rid of the wiki.
 Here's how the deprecation might work in a minimally disruptive way:

 1. Existing wiki content can be migrated to WordPress.
 We could use an existing system (like BuddyPress Docs) or write a standalone plugin.
 It should be possible to maintain the content as well as whatever proportion of wiki metadata (tags, etc) and history that we deem worthwhile.

 2. We can write some code that will ensure that old wiki URLs will redirect to the new ones, so that content can still be found by Google and other incoming links.

 3. Wiki links will be removed from top-level navigation.
 Migrated content will only be available by direct links (or, if we migrate into an existing system like Docs, by the regular Docs filter/search interfaces).

 Thoughts and ideas are welcome.
 Even if we ultimately decide to keep the wiki, it's helpful to spell out our concerns in a forum like this.

-#2 Updated by Stephen Real about 4 years ago
+#2 Updated by Stephen Real over 4 years ago

 I agree that the arguments for keeping the wiki can be addressed by other means, but can the reasons for keeping the wiki also be addressed by other means?
 Can we retain the valuable aspects namely the flexibility and the openness?